Lesson 11: Trading in Theory: Can You Trade With $100?

 This means that your trade’s required margin will be USD 13.

-Since your only open trade position is the one you just entered, your account’s used margin will be equivalent to the required margin.
+Since you just entered the only open trade position, your account’s used margin will be equivalent to the required margin.

 If the market moves in your favor and you gain unrealized profits from your open position, your account’s equity value will increase.
 Let’s assume you have a USD 50 floating profit.